Cloufish/blog/_posts/2021-05-5-Kubernetes-Basics-Hands-On.md

 >I know that there were little to no work from my part, looks like these docs have everything explained, which is amazing!

 ### Conclusions with Guestbook
-- Writing Manifests in ```.yml``` format is essential, that's basically the main part of configuring the services in K8s
+- Writing Manifests in ```.yml``` format is essential, that's basically the main part of configuring the services in K8s.
+The best way to learn it is of course by writing them and analyzing more complex ones, for different ```kind:``` objects